compas-dev/compas_libigl/README.md

 # compas_libigl

-COMPAS-compatible bindings for top-level algorithms of libigl generated with Pybind.
+COMPAS-compatible bindings for top-level algorithms of libigl generated with `nanobind`.
 Many of the functions provided by `compas_libigl` are based on the examples in the libigl tutorial.

 ## Installation